zimula/Data-Security/README.md

 - Using algorithms to map data of any size to a bit string (message) of a fixed sized.
 - Hashing algorithms: they differ in the complexity of hashes they produce (bcrypt, sha1, md5 etc).
 - Collision: String resulting in similar hashes.
 Probability is low with existing algorithms (when more than one value to be hashed points to the same slot int he hash table).
 - Salt: add random data to hash.
+Make the cracking process take longer.

 ### 4.2.
 Assignment: Steps in solving the exercise (user registration app).